MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 Climb a Clock Tower
 There are some amazing and fascinating clock towers in Switzerland.

  - Zug: The Zuger Zytturm is free to visit if you show up during regular working hours.
 Just request a key to the Tower in the gift shop below.
-They even have free
+Free brochures in English explaining the tower.
 <a href="https://www.myswitzerland.com/en-us/experiences/zytturm-zug/" rel="nofollow"> Zuger Zytturm </a>
  - Bern: The Zytglogge.
 Tours are available of the interior.
-Check the website.  https://www.bern.com/en/detail/berns-clock-tower-zytglogge
+Check the website.
+  <a href=" https://www.bern.com/en/detail/berns-clock-tower-zytglogge" rel="nofollow">  Zytglogge </a>
  - Lucerne: The Turmuhren https://turmuhrenluzern.ch/en/project/zeitturm/

 Visit a Clock Museum